meshery/meshery/docs/pages/installation/index.md

   <img style="width:600px;" src="/assets/img/adapters/meshery-settings.png" />
   </a>

-If your config has not been auto-detected, you may manually locate and upload your **kube config** file and select the **context name** (docker-desktop, kind-clsuter, minikube etc.)
+If your config has not been auto-detected, you may manually locate and upload your **kube config** file and select the **context name** (docker-desktop, kind-cluster, minikube etc.)

 ## Verify Meshery's Deployment
 Run connectivity tests and verify the health of your Meshery system.
 Verify Meshery's connection to Kubernetes by clicking on your configuration `context` name.
 You will be notified of your connection status.
 You can also verify a successful connection between Meshery and its adapters by clicking on any of the available [Adapter Ports]({{ site.baseurl }}/concepts/architecture#adapter-ports).